A Digital Signature Scheme for Long-Term Security: Performance Analysis

 \section{Performance Analysis}

 In this section we analyze the performance of our scheme.
-The computation of $s$ requires the computation of the hash value $h(m)$, two modular multiplications $b h(m), ab\ ({\rm mod}\ \phi(n))$, and finally a modular subtraction.
-The computation of $S$ needs a modular exponentiation $g^{ab}\ ({\rm mod}\ n)$ and the computations of $H(m)$ and $g^{ab}H(m)$.
-Note that the computations of $a-ab \ ({\rm mod}\ \phi(n))$ and $g^{ab}\ ({\rm mod}\ n)$ can be done off-line.
-Thus, the signature generation requires only the computation of the hash values $h(m)$, $H(m)$, a modular multiplication, a modular addition and a point multiplication on the elliptic curve.
-Hence, we see that the signature generation algorithm for our scheme is quite fast.

-The signature verification needs two modular multiplications, four points multiplications on the elliptic curves, two pairing computations and the computations of the hash values.
+The computation of $s$ requires two additions modulo $\phi(n)$.
+The computation of $S$ needs a modular exponentiation $g^l\ ({\rm mod}\ n)$ and the computations of $H(m)$ and $g^l H(m)$.
+Note that the computation of $g^l\ {\rm mod}\ n$ and $k+n \ {\rm mod}\ \phi(n)$ can be done off-line.
+Thus, the signature generation requires only a modular addition and a point multiplication on the elliptic curve.
+The signature verification needs two modular exponentiations, two points multiplications on the elliptic curves, and two pairing computations.
+Moreover note that the length of the signature of a message is the double of its length.

+The signature generation in the GPS scheme \cite{Girault} needs only one modular exponentiation and the signature verification two.
+The signature length is the triple of the message length.
+The most efficient of the schemes given in \cite{Ismail, Ismail1, Madhur, Vishnoi, Verma, Wei} requires 3 modular exponentiations for the signature generation and 4 modular exponentiations for the signature verification.
+The signature length of the above schemes is larger than the double of the message length.

+Hence we see that the signature length in our scheme is smaller than that in GPS and the other schemes.
+Moreover, the performance of the proposed algorithm is competitive to the performance of the above schemes.